ndrean/live_map/README.md

 # LiveMap

+NOTE: check tailwind.config.cjs and and in config tailwind
+NOTE:

 This is a little social web app that displays simple "events" on an interactive map with "soft" real-time updates.
 An event is a line with two endpoints; each endpoint has a popup that displays some informations about the point.
 The events are geolocated and displayed on a map.
 The objective of this app is for each user to visualise and create events and interact with other users by asking to participate to an event.
 The map discovers events when it is panned or zoomed.